jihoon796/aws-tutorial/ec2-setup.md

 **Step 2: Choose an Instance Type**

 This really depends on what you want to do.
 For the most part, **t2.micro**, **t2.small**, or **t2.medium** should be enough to do anything you need.
-You can always upgrade/downgrade the instances as needed in the future.
+You can always upgrade/downgrade the instances as needed in the future!